docsifyjs/awesome-docsify/README.md

 - [hmpl docs](https://hmpljs.github.io) - Documentation for the hmpl template language.
 - [code-segment](https://eveningwater.github.io/code-segment/#/) - Here is a collection of some code snippets, which may be from the Internet or from daily accumulation.
 - [Awesome Web Dev Resources](https://web-dev-resources.com/list/#/) - Collection of web development resources with free tiers.
-- [super-detype](https://super-detype.superkenil.com/#/) - A transpiler which converts your WHOLE Typescript project to JavaScript.
+- [super-detype](https://super-detype.superkenil.com/#/) - A transpiler which converts your WHOLE TypeScript project to JavaScript.
 - [Branch Log](https://erectbranch.netlify.app/#/) - A personal blog that records research and study notes.
 - [Subhranil's Docs](https://subhranildas.github.io/Docs/) - A customizable technical documentation site for quick reference on several topics.